Tracey Mitchell, Acting Executive Director

 Tracey has been the Saskatchewan Coordinator for Next Up since 2010 and recently stepped into the role of Acting Executive Director at genius.
 She ran her own facilitation business from 2009 to 2014 and now works as a Peer Support Mentor, putting her own lived experience of depression to good use in supporting others.

-Kevin Millsip, co-founder & director
+Kevin Millsip, co-founder & advisor

 In 1998 Kevin co-founded Check Your Head an organization that has worked with over 40,000 young people to get involved in global justice issues.
 He served as the Executive Director of CYH until 2009.
 In 2004 he co-founded Get Your Vote On – a campaign that registered 20,000 new voters for the 2005 provincial election in BC.
 He served as a Vancouver School Board (VSB) Trustee, where he drafted one of Canada’s strongest policies protecting students from advertising in schools, worked to increase student involvement in the VSB’s processes, and helped develop sustainability related processes.

 He worked for 6 years as the Vancouver School Board's first Sustainability Coordinator and moved to working full time with Next UP and the global youth education network in from 2015 to 2017, and now acts as an advisor for genius.
 Kevin currently works as the Labour Staff Representative at United Way of the Lower Mainland.
 He lives and works in Vancouver on the shared lands of the xʷməθkʷəy̓əm (Musqueam), Skxwú7mesh (Squamish) & səlil̓wətaʔɬ (Tsleil-Waututh) Coast Salish peoples.